Fitch Affirms Adriatic Slovenica at IFS 'BBB-'; KD Group at IDR 'BB'; Outlooks Stable

 and used

-EUR27.6m of the proceeds to repay existing bank debt on KD Group
+EUR27.6m of the proceeds to repay existing bank debt at KD Group

 level.
 This